 This figure tells you how much progress students made between the end of Key Stage 4 (Year 11) and the end of their A level studies, compared to students across England who gained similar GCSE results.

 The scores are calculated by comparing the A-level results of students at this school or college with the A level results of students in schools and colleges across England who started with similar GCSE results at the end of Year 11.

 A score above zero means students made more progress, on average, than students across England who got similar results at the end of Year 11.
 Langley Grammar School's Sixth Form students have well above average GCSE profiles, and go on to achieve A-Level grades which are above the average for those of other students of similar ability.

-In 2017, Langley Grammar School's progress measure of +0.13 was in the 'above average' category - the highest figure and the only secondary school in Slough to be rated in this band.
+In 2017, Langley Grammar School's progress measure of +0.13 was in the 'above average' category - the only secondary school in Slough to be rated in this band.